ppker/knowledge-garden/🍀 Garden Tour/🧰 Library Guide/Tutorials/Obsidian core plugins enabled in this library and why.md

 ## Not enabled

 - Random note
-	- I haven't used it yet. [[Active review]] is actually better with [[Cards/Spaced Repetition]].
+	- I haven't used it yet. [[Active review]] is actually better with [[Spaced Repetition]].
 I feel that this random note function is too random, and the rules and results are uncontrollable, so I don't use it.
 - Audio recorder
 	- Mobile phones, MacOS and Windows all have their own recording software, which can be quickly opened when needed.
 In addition, using [[Feishu Memo]] and other software that directly supports transcription and translation of recording files, there is no need to use this simple function that can only record.
 - Zettelkasten prefixer